martyw/finance/README.md

 Requirements
 ============

-Code is tested with Python 3.7.
-Needed modules not part of the standard release are
+Code is tested with Python 3.8.
+Needed modules not part of the standard release are listed in requirements.txt
-- sortedcontainers
-- numpy
-- scipy
-- pandas
-- matplotlib
-- requests_cache

 All software is tested on Ubuntu Linux, no OS specific features are used in the code.